 With many New Year’s resolutions made, there is no doubt that losing weight and embarking on a fitness journey are the most popular pacts made.
 If you are looking to join a gym, then this is the time you will bag a bargain as gyms will vie for your attention with offers such as gift vouchers and up to several months free gym membership.

 Starting a healthier lifestyle is easy, but how do you keep your New Year health, weight loss and fitness routine running smoothly throughout 2018?
 Ensuring you look after your body is the key, but what can you do to ensure your body recovers from the strains from a workout?

 Make sleep a priority

 Sleep is fundamental to your overall wellbeing and health and a sustainable fitness routine requires that you get a good night’s kip.
 Not only will a good mattress help you on the quest for a good night’s sleep, but it will also help your body recover when partaking in your fitness routine.
-The material in a Tempur mattress is specially designed to offer you the optimal comfort for your body with several different collections available depending on the support your body needs, allowing your aching muscles to fully relax and will aid a peaceful slumber.
 You will find that you do sleep well when exercising and feel totally energised and ready to continue in your fitness journey.

 Look after your body